fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 that are added, and also that any new parsers reimplement these data sets and models (if possible).

+These problems have 3 or 4 unknown parameters, and around 100 data points.

 .. |CUTEstWarning| replace::
 		   The external packages CUTEst and pycutest must be installed to run